Recruiting the right people

 HR tip #6: Properly communicate with applicants

 Candidate Relationship Management is extremely important and necessary to recruit the right people.
 Keep in touch with the job candidates at every stage of recruitment.
-Confirming the receipt of their application and that you are currently reviewing it is a big thing for job seekers waiting for responses..
+Confirming the receipt of their application and that you are currently reviewing it is a big thing for job seekers waiting for responses.

 Immediately tell them additional requirements, and let them know how long it will take for you to get back to them at every recruitment phase.
 Get back to them when you said you will.
 Don't leave them hanging.
-Communicating well with them is a good impression about your company regardless if they end up being rejected or accepted.
+Communicating well with them is a good impression of your company regardless if they end up being rejected or accepted.

 Try not to use generic messages for all your candidates.
 Here is an example of how some companies reject candidates through video.

 HR tip #7: Value your time and the applicants' time

 Job application and HR Recruitment both require a long time.
 Companies in need of people check their emails, websites or job posts for applications daily or regularly even when they didn't post a job opening.